A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Landau framework for field melting

-\textit{Small $\lambda$ response: } Panel (a) of Fig. 10 corresponds to $\lambda\sim1.5$, where the CO state melts beyond a critical field but does not recover when the field is swept back.
-In the energy landscape, the $h=0$ landscape has CE-CO-I as the global minima, however the FM-M is metastable.
-This metastable FM-M would be necessary to explain the non recovery of the CE-CO-I state when the field is swept back to zero, as some part of the system remains stuck in the metastable state.
-At $h=h_1$ and up to $h_2$, the FM-M minima lowers as expected with increasing field.
-If the $\lambda$ is very small $\sim1.4$, this continues leading to a first order transition to a homogeneous FM-M. However, if $\lambda\sim1.5$, at $h_2$, the system phase separates into off half doping phase (AF-CD + FM-M) phases, these two minima are depicted in panel (a) at $h_2$.
-On further increasing the field the system evolves to the asymptotic large field ground state of a $n=0.5$ FM-M. The phase that is closest in energy to this is the FM-CO, as is seen in Fig.2 (a) at low J and $\lambda\sim 1.5$.
-Given that the system tends to get trapped in the FM-CO, we depict this state to be metastable at large fields.
+\textit{Small $\lambda$ response: } Panel (a) of Fig.\ref{f9} corresponds to $\lambda/t\sim1.5$, where the CO state melts beyond a critical field but does not recover when the field is swept back.
+The $h=0$ landscape has CE-CO-I as the global minimum and the FM-M is metastable.
+This metastable FM-M is responsible for the non recovery of the CE-CO-I state when $h$ is swept back to zero.
+From $h=h_1$ to $h_2$, the FM-M minimum lowers as expected with increasing field.
+If the $\lambda/t$ is small, $\sim1.4$, this continues leading to a first order transition to a homogeneous FM-M. However, if $\lambda/t\sim1.5$, at $h_2$ the system phase separates into off half doping phase (AF-CD + FM-M), these two minima are depicted in panel (a).
+On further increasing the field the system evolves into the large field $n=0.50$ FM-M ground state.
+The phase that is closest in energy to this is the FM-CO, as is seen in Fig.\ref{f2} at low $J/t$ and $\lambda/t\sim 1.5$.
+Given the tendency to get trapped in the FM-CO, we depict this state as metastable at large fields.

-\textit{Intermediate $\lambda$ response: } Panel (b) shows a similar landscape for $\lambda\sim1.6-1.65$), range.
-Here there are a few important differences in contrast to that in (a): (i) From Fig. 2 (a) the FM-CO phase is the closest in energy to the CE-CO-I phase, that can be accessed by a magnetic field. (ii) Since we know that the CE-CO phase is recovered when the field is swept back, in the $h=0$ landscape the FM-CO has to be unstable, as opposed to the FM-M being metastable at $h=0$ in (a). (iii) the phase separation at intermediate fields is between FM-CO and AF-CD as depicted, which are again not half doping phases. (iv) Finally at large field values the FM-CO minima is the global minima with the FM-M minima being metastable, as is seen from Fig. 2 (a) at low $J$.
+\textit{Intermediate $\lambda$ response:} Panel.(b) shows a similar landscape for $\lambda/t \sim 1.60-1.65$.
+There are a few important differences compared to panel.(a). (i)~From Fig.\ref{f2} the FM-CO phase is the closest to the CE-CO-I phase, that can be accessed by a magnetic field. (ii)~Since we know that the CE-CO phase is recovered when the field is swept back, in the $h=0$ landscape the FM-CO has to be unstable, as opposed to the FM-M being metastable at $h=0$ in (a). (iii)~The phase separation at intermediate fields is between FM-CO and AF-CD as depicted, which are off half doping phases. (iv)~Finally, at large $h$ the FM-CO is the global minimum and the FM-M minima is metastable, as is seen Fig.\ref{f2} at low $J$.